alan2545/test2/README.md

      ga('create', 'UA-XXXXX-Y', 'auto'); ga('send', 'pageview')
    </script>
    <script src="https://www.google-analytics.com/analytics.js" async defer></script> - this whole sequence links google analytics to your site.
-- < /body> - this line ends the body of the script
+- < /body> - this line ends the body of your code
 < /html> - this line ends the whole file
 - that is index.html line by line